dhathresh/100DayCodeChallenge/README.md

 ### 9. Contribute to opensource
 ### 10. Build a Simple Web3 app with ReactJS

-Todya is 23/11/2022 I havent still started  the challege
+Today is 23/11/2022 I havent still started  the challege